 The Colorado Department of Higher Education maintains a list of approved gtPathways (Guaranteed Transfer) courses which includes courses from the Colorado Community College System and other Colorado institutions.
 Their listing can be sorted by Category, Institution, Course Prefix and Number, etc.

-To view the most current list of gtPathways courses, go to the Colorado Department of Higher Education website for Guaranteed Transfer at: http://highered.colorado.gov/Academics/Transfers/gt Pathways/Curriculum/Courses.aspx
+To view the most current list of gtPathways courses, go to the Colorado Department of Higher Education website for Guaranteed Transfer at highered.colorado.gov/Academics/Transfers/gtPathways/cu rriculum.html